 The likeness of Jesus in God’s sight is that of Adam: He created him from dust, then said to him, “Be,” and he was.19

-We know that Jesus, peace be upon him, was a human.
+We know that Jesus, , was a human.
 Yet the Quran says his creation was similar to that of Adam.

 How did God create Jesus?
 He used some clay to create a human whose genetic code was like any other human, and at a time when other humans were around.